jorschz/studies/README.md

 # 📚 My Drafts and Studies

-This repository contains codes, exercises, and drafts I create while learning.
+This is a repository for studies.